3S Share Trails Safety - STOP-STAND-SPEAK

 • Speak in a calm and friendly tone of voice that they can hear.

-• If you are wearing a pack that extends above your head and the horse seems nervous consider removing it until they pass.
+• If you are wearing a pack that extends above your head and the horse seems nervous, consider removing it until they pass.

-• If you have a pet with you keep it under control.
+• If you have a pet with you, keep it under control.
 Follow leash regulations where required.

-Bicyclists Guidelines
+Bicyclist Guidelines

 • Pull to the side of the trail, preferably on the downhill side, as soon as you see horse.